tomasz-grzywalski/ml_from_scratch/01_short_theoretical_intro/README.md

 Let's say we have a function y = f(x) and for that function we want to find value of parameter "x" for which the function value is minimal.

-The algorithm looks like this:
+The algorithm is presented on following graph, where horizontal axis is "x" and vertical represents function value "y":

 ![alt text](finding_minimum.png "gradient descent")

-1. We start from random point (1).
+1. We start by assigning random value to "x", in our example this puts us in position (1).
-2. In this point we check how the value of the function changes in nearest neighborhood of current point "x", this is in fact the definition of a derivative (marked red on the chart).
-The sign of the derivative tels us in which direction we should go to find the minimum of our function.
-The absolute value of the derivative (slope of the read line) tells us how fast the functions changes in near proximity of our current location and therefore determines by how much do we need to move.
+2. In this point we check how the value of the function changes in nearest neighborhood of current "x" (marked red on the chart).
+This information is provided by derivative of the function.
+Sign of the derivative tels us if the function value increases or decreases with increased value of "x".
+The absolute value of the derivative (slope of the read line) tells us how fast the functions changes in near proximity of our current location on "x" axis.
-3. The derivative tells us we should move left and since the slope is quite steep, we take a large jump to point (2).
+3. The derivative in point (1) tells us we should move left and since the slope is quite steep, we take a large jump to point (2).
 More technically speaking, we subtracted portion of the derivative from our current value of "x" (the derivative had a positive value indicating that the function value increases with increased value of "x", but we want to find the minimum so we are moving in the opposite direction)